theajmalrazaq/Alphaheart/README.md

 # AlphaHeart (Heart Emoji Guessing Game)

 This project is a fun and interactive game that challenges players to guess the correct heart emoji from a set of options.
-The game is designed to be both entertaining and educational, as it helps players learn the different meanings behind different heart emojis.

 ## Built With